Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 The remains of Tavira Castle surround the well-kept castle gardens that make for a perfect stroll among colorful Hibiscus trees accompanied by the sweet scent of roses.

-It’s thought that the oldest part of the castle date back to the 12th or 13th Centuries when the Moors ruled the area.
-But settlements of Phoenicians are believed to live in the area long before that, in the 7th or 8th Century BC.
+It’s thought that the oldest part of the castle dates back to the 12th or 13th Centuries when the Moors ruled the area.
+But settlements of Phoenicians are believed to have lived in the area long before that, in the 7th or 8th Century BC.

-In 1239, the Portuguese conquered it and though the remains are scarce, the castle gate and walls still stand strong and offer sweeping views of Tavira.
+In 1239, the Portuguese conquered the castle and though the remains are scarce, the castle gate and walls still stand strong and offer sweeping views of Tavira.

 The entrance is free so whenever you need a break from sightseeing, the gardens make a wonderful place to sit down and relax.